-The surname Lutterall was first found in Lincolnshire where one of the first records of the name was Sir Geoffrey de Luterel I (1160-1222), courtier and confidante of King John.
+The surname Lutterall was first found in Nottinghamshire, but in Lincolnshire the aforementioned Sir Geoffrey de Luterel I (1160-1222), was courtier and confidante of King John.
 His son, Robert Luttrel was Lord Chancellor of Ireland (1238-1245) and his great grandson Sir Geoffrey Luttrell III (1276-1345) held a family seat at Irnham Hall at Irnham in Lincolnshire.

 Later, a branch of the family held a family seat at Beskaby in Leicestershire.
 "The manor of 'Bescoldeby' was held in 1363 by Andrew Luttrell, for Croxton Abbey."

 This web page shows only a small excerpt of our Lutterall research.
 Another 86 words (6 lines of text) covering the years 1295, 1518, 1551, 1628, 1666, 1656, 1666, 1490, 1554, 1657, 1732, 1226, 1238, 1420, 1655, 1717, 1713, 1787 and 1800 are included under the topic Early Lutterall History in all our PDF Extended History products and printed products wherever possible.

 Lutterall Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lutterall have been found, including Luttrell, Loteral, Lutteral, Lutterall, Lutterell and many more.

 Early Notables of the Lutterall family (pre 1700)